What is sake? How is it made, and who makes it? Learn about the different styles and varieties of this ancient rice-based brew.

 Toji (杜氏): The brewmaster, the chief executive of the entire sake production.
-Toji are highly respected as they have passed the national accreditation for sake brewing and have inherited the skills in making quality sake.
+Toji is highly respected as they have passed the national brewing accreditation and inherited the skills in making quality sake.

 Kashira (頭): The #2 who assists the toji.
-S/he gives instructions to the other workers and is also responsible for the procurement of materials and budget control.
+S/he gives instructions to the other workers and is also responsible for procuring materials and budget control.

 Kojiya (麹屋) or Daishi (代師): Person in charge of making the koji

 Motoya (酛屋): Person in charge of producing and monitoring the yeast starter

 Kamaya (釜屋): Person in charge of washing and steaming the sake rice